Tyler-Laudenslager/Mysteries-of-Galoo/README.md

 character.py module is the character class file to create every character in the game.

 game.py module imports all the module from above.

-Open game.py file and make two characters have one fight the other with the function in the character class called fight should look like this. character.fight(target)

-///// Look through the character class module to see what else a character can do.

-!!!
-This is an incomplete program meant to be worked on by multiple contributors. !!!

-Message me on reddit under u/koofus to be a contributor for fun.